its-anamika-anand/Tic-Tac-Toe/README.md

 - Improving documentation
 - Submitting pull requests

-To contribute, please fork the repository, make your changes, and create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Enjoy playing the game!
 Feel free to enhance it further or adapt it for your own needs.
 If you have any questions or suggestions, open an issue or reach out!